-Camp Wekeela 2020 will run for five weeks, July 9th through August 13th.
-Staff members must arrive two weeks ahead of the campers for extensive training and quarantine, while campers will be asked to quarantine at home during this time – this is really important to the success of a healthy camp experience.
+Camp Wekeela 2020 ran for five weeks.
+Staff members arrived two weeks ahead of the campers for extensive training and quarantine, while campers were asked to quarantine at home during this time – this is really important to the success of a healthy camp experience.

-Upon staff arrival through departure, no one will come in or out of camp, other than for food deliveries, and essential business.
-Any deliveries will be handled from a separate area of camp and under serious safety guidelines.
-We’ll maximize the use of our large campus as if we lived on an island, with only our Wekeela family members coming in contact with each other.
-We have a team of administrators working hard on programming so that we can enjoy both new and old traditions using safety measures to protect each one of our family members.
+Upon staff arrival through departure, no one came in or out of camp, other than for food deliveries, and essential business.
+Any deliveries were handled from a separate area of camp and under serious safety guidelines.
+We maximized the use of our large campus as if we lived on an island, with only our Wekeela family members coming in contact with each other.
+We had a team of administrators working hard on programming so that we enjoyed both new and old traditions using safety measures to protect each one of our family members.

-We have gone to great lengths to protect our campers and staff, with many adjustments in order to mitigate risk.
-Our COVID-19 plan will be shared soon and will include clinical checks by our health center staff.
-We have learned all about COVID-19 as we sheltered in place.
-We know unfortunately that the virus still exists.
-We also know other things – the percentage of cases for healthy children world wide has been a little over 1 percent.
-We also know that Maine has consistently been a state with very low cases of COVID-19, with the majority recovered.
-Much of our Wekeela family is healthy and under the age of 25.
-Which puts us at a very low risk and which is why we decided to open.
-We also know that while the world opens up all around us, children will be at malls, pools, friends houses, the beach, and will be at far greater exposure than they would be at camp.
-We honestly feel that camp is one of the safest communities for all of us this summer.
-If we did not truly believe this, we would not be opening.
+We went to great lengths to protect our campers and staff, with many adjustments in order to mitigate risk.
+We learned all about COVID-19 as we sheltered in place.
+Much of our Wekeela family was healthy and under the age of 25, which put us at a very low risk, and which is why we decided to open.
+We also knew that while the world opened up all around us, children would be at malls, pools, friends’ houses, the beach, and would be at a far greater exposure than they would be at camp.
+We honestly feel that camp is one of the safest communities for all of us.
+If we did not truly believe this, we would not have opened.
 As we often say, we are in the business of taking care of children, and safety is our number one priority.

 Every summer we are responsible for caring for your children and we are committed to providing safe and loving care for all of our children and staff.
-We will follow all CDC procedures and guidelines that we received specifically for overnight camps in Maine.
-Understand that Wekeela is by no means a medical facility, but we have twice as many health professionals working with us this summer, two fantastic medical hospitals in our town,who are ready for the summer and whatever it may bring.
+We followed CDC procedures and guidelines that we received specifically for overnight camps in Maine.
+Understand that Wekeela is by no means a medical facility, but we had additional health professionals working with us this past summer and medical facilities in nearby Lewiston/Auburn, ME.

-After many months of meetings with our colleagues, medical professionals, our own leadership, and personal reflection, we believe opening is the best thing for our campers.
+After many months of meetings with our colleagues, medical professionals, our own leadership, and personal reflection, we believed opening was the best thing for our campers.
 We have always tried to mitigate risk and follow safety precautions long before this virus came along.
 This is what camp directors do.

-We know that many of our friends in camping, both in Maine and around the country, have already made the difficult choice not to open this summer.
-This is a very personal decision for each camp and director, and our hearts go out to them, their campers, and their families as they grieve the loss of camp.
+We know that many of our friends in camping, both in Maine and around the country, had already made the difficult choice not to open this past summer.
+This is a very personal decision for each camp and director, and our hearts went out to them, their campers, and their families as they grieved the loss of camp.
 There is no right or wrong in the decisions we have all had to make.